Policy Revisions and Improvements - August 2019

 Revised versions of key policies will be launched on the 1st August 2019.
 Please see the below update for the details of policies impacted, changes planned and support available for centres.

 NOCN are pleased to announce that, as part of our ongoing commitment to quality, revisions and improvements have been made to a number of key Quality Assurance policies.
-The revised policies are due to be released on 1st August 2019 and NOCN are keen to share these changes and highlight what this means for your Centre.
+The revised policies will be launched to centres on 1st August 2019 and NOCN are keen to share these changes and highlight what they mean for your Centre.

 - NOCN Centre Monitoring Policy